Carmangay

 Carmangay (/ˈkɑːrməngeɪ/ KAR-mən-gay) is a village in southern Alberta, Canada.
-It is located 62 km north of Lethbridge and 150 km south of Calgary, along the Canadian Pacific Railway, east of Highway 23.
+It is located 62 km north of Lethbridge and 150 km south of Calgary, along the Canadian Pacific Kansas City railway, east of Highway 23.
 It takes its name from C.W.
 Carman, who bought 1500 acre at $3.50 per acre to grow wheat in 1904, and his wife, Gertrude Gay.

 History

 Carmangay is the site of the Carmangay Tipi Rings, an archeological tipi ring site.
 The site does not have much archaeological material, though there has been enough to date it to 200–1700 AD.